Bridging Finance Mortgages

 Do you have a question about bridging finance?

 A bridging loan is just like a regular mortgage.
 In fact, it is a mortgage if it is secured on a property!
 The term ‘bridging’ is used as it describes the fact it is an interim form of finance until either permanent financing is in place or an exit strategy (i.e. selling) takes place.
 Bridging finance can be very fast to get compared to a typical mortgage and has huge advantages when speed is important.
 Typically bridging finance mortgages are used for:

 - For properties which are unmortgageable until works have been carried out.

 - To buy a property without having to sell first.
-This can be for both residential and investment type propeties.
+This can be for both residential and investment type properties.

 - For development finance.